Pedestrian Attribute Recognition: A Survey

 Finally, the spatial and semantic context can be obtained by:

 where the $\textbf{U}$ is learnable projection matrix.
-For the edges, they only connect the $i-$th node with nodes whose subscript $\leq$ $i$ to ensure the prediction of current attribute only has relations with previously known outputs.
+For the edges, they only connect the $i-$th node with nodes whose subscript $\leq$ $i$ to ensure the prediction of the current attribute only has relations with previously known outputs.
 The edge weights of connected edges can be computed by:

 where $\phi_{\hat{e}}(*)$ and $\phi_{\hat{e}'}(*)$ are linear transformation functions.
 The adjacency matrix $\textbf{A}_{\hat{e}}$ can also be obtained by normalizing the connected edge weights along each row.
-And the convolution operation on semantic graph can be computed as:
+And the convolution operation on the semantic graph can be computed as:

-The output representation $\textbf{G}_{\hat{e}}$ can be obtained after conduct convolutions on semantic graph, and then utilized for sequential attribute prediction.
+The output representation $\textbf{G}_{\hat{e}}$ can be obtained after conducting convolutions on the semantic graph, and then utilized for sequential attribute prediction.

-The semantic-to-visual sub-network can also be processed in similar manner and it also output sequential attribute prediction.
-The output of these two sub-networks are fused as the final prediction and can be trained in an end-to-end way.
+The semantic-to-visual sub-network can also be processed in a similar manner and it also outputs sequential attribute prediction.
+The output of these two sub-networks is fused as the final prediction and can be trained in an end-to-end way.

-\textbf{Summary:} Due to the relations existed in multiple attributes, many algorithms are proposed to mine such information for PAR.
+\textbf{Summary:} Due to the relations that exist in multiple attributes, many algorithms are proposed to mine such information for PAR.
 Therefore, the Graphic models are the first to think and introduced into the learning pipeline, such as Markov Random Field \cite{li1994markovMRF}, Conditional Random Field \cite{lafferty2001conditionalRF}, And-Or-Graph \cite{zhu2007stochasticAOG} or Graph Neural Networks \cite{henaff2015deepGCN}.
-The works reviewed in this subsection are the outputs via integrate the Graphic models with PAR.
+The works reviewed in this subsection are the outputs via the integration of the Graphic models with PAR.
 Maybe the other Graphic models can also be used for PAR to achieve better recognition performance.
-Although these algorithms have so many advantages, however, these algorithms seems more complex than others.
-The efficiency issues is also need to be considered in practical scenarios.
+Although these algorithms have so many advantages, however, these algorithms seem more complex than others.
+The efficiency issues also need to be considered in practical scenarios.